Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/networking-with-python.md

 ## --text--

-ไลบรารี Python ใด ที่ใช้ในการเข้าถึง TCP Sockets ?
+What Python library gives access to TCP Sockets?

 ## --answers--